-The Noirwich Crime Writing Festival is the region’s largest annual celebration of crime writing and one of the fastest growing literary festivals in the UK.
+The Noirwich Crime Writing Festival is the region’s largest annual celebration of crime writing and one of the fastest-growing literary festivals in the UK.

 Noirwich is about the reading and the writing of crime fiction.
 We explore how the genre works and where it is going, thanks to our unique connection with the University of East Anglia’s creative writing department.
-Our crime writing workshops provide attendees with the opportunity to enhance their own skills.